-This management information circular (the "Management Information Circular") is furnished in connection with the solicitation by management of Arch Biopartners Inc. (the "Corporation") of proxies from the holders of common shares (the "Common Shares") in the capital of the Corporation, in respect of the annual meeting (the "Meeting") of the Corporation to be held at 11:00 am on March 30, 2021 at 545 King Street West, Toronto, Ontario and for the purposes set forth in the notice of meeting (the "Notice of Meeting") accompanying this Management Information Circular, and any and all adjournments thereof.
+This management information circular (the "Management Information Circular") is furnished in connection with the solicitation by management of Arch Biopartners Inc. (the "Corporation") of proxies from the holders of common shares (the "Common Shares") in the capital of the Corporation, in respect of the annual general and special meeting (the "Meeting") of the Corporation to be held at 11:00 am on April 02, 2024 at 545 King Street West, Toronto, Ontario and for the purposes set forth in the notice of meeting (the "Notice of Meeting") accompanying this Management Information Circular, and any and all adjournments thereof.